 Amy: Previously, we’ve talked about Section 24 and the implications that recent tax changes have for property investors.

-Something I'm interested in - and we hear a lot of talk about incorporation these days.
-Can you explain why landlords are talking about incorporating and why this is such hot topic at the moment?
+Something I’m interested in – and we hear a lot of talk about incorporation these days.
+Can you explain why landlords are talking about incorporating and why this is such a hot topic at the moment?

 Richard: Due to the new tax regime coming in, a lot of people are looking at incorporating because, in theory, doing that will save them some tax.
 However, that’s not necessarily the case and so seeking tax advice, on this issue, is imperative.